 CAR runs a reinsurance pool for ceded commercial automobile policies through the Commercial Automobile Program (the "Commercial Automobile Program").
 CAR has appointed Safety and three other servicing carriers to process ceded commercial automobile insurance.
-Safety was reappointed for this program on January 1, 2023 for an additional five-year term.
-Historically, CAR ran a separate reinsurance pool for Taxi, Limousine and Car Service risks; however, beginning with the January 1, 2023 policy year, this pool was combined into the Commercial Automobile Program.
-Approximately \$205,000 of ceded premium is spread equitably among the four servicing carriers.
+Safety was reappointed for this program for an additional five-year term effective January 1, 2022.
+Historically, CAR ran a separate reinsurance pool for Taxi, Limousine and Car Service risks; however, beginning with the January 1, 2022 policy year, this pool was combined into the Commercial Automobile Program.
+Approximately \$246,000 of ceded premium is spread equitably among the four servicing carriers.
 Subject to the review of the Massachusetts Commissioner of Insurance ("the Commissioner"), CAR sets the premium rates for commercial automobile policies reinsured through CAR and this reinsurance pool can generate an underwriting result that is a profit or deficit based upon CAR's rate level.
 This underwriting result is allocated among every Massachusetts commercial automobile insurance company, including us, based on a company's commercial automobile voluntary market share.

-We are assigned independent agents by CAR who can submit commercial business to us in the Commercial Automobile Program and the Taxi/Limo Program, and we classify those agents as Exclusive Representative Producers ("ERPs").
+We are assigned independent agents by CAR who can submit commercial business to us in the Commercial Automobile Program, and we classify those agents as Exclusive Representative Producers ("ERPs").